rust-embedded/discovery-mb2/mdbook/src/04-meet-your-hardware/README.md

 can checkout the [micro:bit website](https://tech.microbit.org/hardware/).

 Since the MCU is so important, let's take a closer look at the one sitting on our board.
-Note that only one of the following two sections applies to your board, depending on whether you are working with a micro:bit v2 or v1.